 The Golden Circle is perfect for travelers who only have a short time to see many of Iceland’s best attractions.

-It is possible to complete the Golden Circle in just one full day however, if you also want to visit the Blue Lagoon & a few tours (we did a horse riding tour!) we recommend 3 – 4 nights.
+It is possible to complete the Golden Circle in just one full day however, if you also want to visit the Blue Lagoon & a few tours (we did a horse riding tour!) we recommend 3 – 4 nights to really appreciate all the Golden Circle has to offer.

 Four nights was adequate to quite comfortably self drive Iceland’s Golden Circle, visit the Blue Lagoon, take a horse riding tour and watch the Northern Lights!